polymode/polymode/modes/readme.md

  - **chunkmode** refers to one of the following:
    1. An abstract idea of the functionality available in chunks of the same type (e.g. org chunks, emacs-lisp chunks).
-   2. Emacs mode function (`org-mode`), or a collection of such functions (`fundamental-mode` for header/tail and `emacs-lisp-mode` for the chunk body) that instantiate the functionality into the corresponding modes.
+   2. Emacs mode function (e.g. `org-mode`), or a collection of such functions (e.g. `fundamental-mode` for header/tail and `emacs-lisp-mode` for the chunk's body) that instantiate the functionality into the corresponding modes.
    3. Object of `pm-chunkmode` class.
 This object represents the behavior of the chunkmode and is stored in a buffer-local variable `pm/chunkmode`.
 There are several types of chunkmode objects.
 See [hierarchy](#class-hierarchy)